rng-guy/NFSMWBartender/README.txt

 GENERAL:

+ • Deleting all files of this set is the only way to disable the two Heat-level fixes.

  • The Heat-level reset fix is completely incompatible with the "HeatLevelOverride" feature of the "NFSMW ExtraOptions" mod by ExOptsTeam.
 I recommend you disable this ExtraOptions feature in general, as it might also interfere with other Bartender features in subtle ways; to do so, edit